-With winter upon us, spending time outdoors is becoming less of an option.
-This season comes with a new challenge for working toddler moms – finding things to do with them on the off days.
+As winter approaches, spending time outdoors becomes less and less of an option.
+The season comes with a new challenge for working toddler moms – finding things to do with our kids on the off days.

 In the warmer months, my son’s weekends are full of planned outdoor activities.
 Aquariums, museums, parks, gardens – he has quite the social calendar.
 But when winter comes around… not so much.
-Between the cold weather and the fact that it gets dark at 5 p.m., we tend to spend most of our time indoors.
+Between the cold weather and early sunsets, we tend to spend most of our time indoors.
 Of course, I still want to be able to spend quality time together even if we’re stuck inside.

-As a working mom who needs to balance family time with work demands, I tend to choose activities that don’t require too much advance planning or post-activity clean up.
+As a working mom who needs to balance quality family time with work and household demands, I look for activities that don’t require too much advance planning or post-activity clean up.
+After all, most of the chores have to be done on the off days with the work-week already being so hectic.
 I’m okay with a messy activity here and there, but I try to minimize the mess as much as possible.

 1. Winter crafts

 Crafts aren’t just for crafty people.
-There are many simple craft ideas out there that are fun and incredibly easy to do.
+There are many simple craft ideas out there that are fun, incredibly easy to do, and help develop fine motor and concentration skills.
 One idea that I love for winter is snowman decorating.
 You’ll need to have a snowman template first – you can find tons of free printouts online, buy them, or draw your own.
 This cotton ball snowman craft and torn paper snowman craft are a hit with my 2 year old.

 Christmas tree decorating is also a perfect idea for this time of year.
 This christmas tree sticker craft is a really fun and easy idea for toddlers.
-My 2-year-old isn’t too keen on staying on the lines and would rather put stickers everywhere randomly, but that’s okay too.
-I’ve also done this activity with pom poms and glue with good results.
+My son isn’t too keen on staying on the lines and would rather put stickers everywhere randomly, but that’s okay too.
+Of course, you can use other things besides stickers – pom poms, cotton balls, different shapes of construction paper – get creative.

 2. Indoor bowling

 Indoor bowling is another idea for easy at-home fun.
-You can purchase a bowling set online with a soft ball or use quarter-filled water bottles from the recycling bin.
-We don’t follow the traditional bowling rules but instead use it as an opportunity to talk about numbers and simple math.
+You can purchase a bowling set online with a soft ball or use empty or slightly filled water bottles from the recycling bin.
+This game gets your toddler moving and is also an opportunity to work on throwing, math, and hand-eye coordination.

 3. Indoor basketball

-Similar to bowling, indoor basketball is an easy-to-set-up option to get the little ones moving and stimulate talk about numbers and counting.
+Similar to bowling, indoor basketball is an easy option to get the little ones active and stimulate conversation about numbers and counting.
 It also helps develop hand-eye coordination and motor skills.
-You can either purchase a mini basketball hoop or make your own version using soft balls and a big box or container.
+You can either purchase a mini-basketball hoop or make your own version using soft balls and a big box or container.

 4. Bake cookies

 Can toddlers help with baking?
 Actually, yes, they can.
-Trust me, I was surprised too.
 They can help with stirring pre-measured ingredients together, using cookie cutters on rolled out dough, transferring spoonfuls of dough onto a baking sheet or muffin tin, and of course, decorating.
 You can follow any recipe you like or do store bought mixes.
 We like this sugar cookie recipe and also this healthier peanut butter thumbprint cookie recipe.
-Baking might be a little messier than the other options on this list, but since it falls under the cooking category and is essentially a life skill, I included it here anyway.
-Plus, fresh baked cookies are a treat for the whole family!
+Baking might be a little messier than the other options on this list, but you can make it simple with store-bought mixes.
+Plus, fresh-baked cookies are worth it.

 This one is pretty simple but so much fun for toddlers who enjoy looking for and finding hidden things.
-Just hide some winter-themed items around the house (stuff like Christmas ornaments, pine cones, or pictures of typical winter things like snowmen or snowflakes – whatever draws their interest), and help your toddler go around trying to find them.
+Hide some winter-themed items around the house (stuff like Christmas ornaments, pine cones, or pictures of typical winter things like snowmen or snowflakes – whatever draws their interest), and help your toddler go around trying to find them.
 Take it up a notch by doing something with the items after you find them.
-My son has his own mini version of a Christmas tree, so I like to use the ornaments for our scavenger hunt and then help him decorate the tree after he finds them.
-Lots of fun!
+For example, after we do an ornament scavenger hunt, we can use those ornaments to decorate the Christmas tree.

 6. Elf on the shelf

-If you’ve seen pictures of a mischievous-looking elf in all kinds of funny situations floating around social media, you’ve seen the Elf on the Shelf in action.
-It’s basically a very adorable Christmas tradition that involves placing the elf (a so-called “scout elf”) in different positions every night in December up until Christmas Eve for your kids to find the next morning.
+If you celebrate Christmas, you might already know about this beloved Christmas tradition.
+If not, it’s basically a very adorable Christmas-themed scavenger hunt that involves placing an elf (a so-called “scout elf”) in different positions every night in December up until Christmas Eve for your kids to find the next morning.
 The story goes that the elf travels back and forth to the North Pole to report back to Santa if the children have been good or bad.
-He returns and hides before the kids wake up, but not before causing some mischief first!
+He returns and hides before the kids wake up, but not before causing some mischief first.
 There’s only one rule: kids aren’t allowed to touch the elf or it’ll lose its magic.
-Placing the elf can be as simple or extravagant as you make it.
+Placing the elf can be as simple or as extravagant as you make it.
 Check out this post for a more in depth guide to Elf on the Shelf, and also check out these hassle-free ideas on how to hide this little mischief-maker.

 7. Have a dance party